How to Get the Best Hospital Website for 2023 & Beyond

 - Can your website solve the following problems quickly and from a mobile device:

 - I need an urgent care facility that is open right now.
 It’s a weekday night and I’m searching on my phone from the ballfield because my kid’s ankle might be broken.

 - Where is the nearest emergency department?
 I’m an adult child visiting my mother.
 She might be having a heart attack and I don’t know where to go.

 - My reluctant spouse/parent finally agreed to see a doctor.
 Who has an appointment available soon, before they change their mind?

 Dig into these questions and be honest about the speed and dexterity of your site.
+Take time to engage in patient journey mapping to understand what scenarios and situations the patient experiences, and ultimately improve them.
 Identifying specific deficits and successes is critical for the next step.